 Coed Team Balance Rule

-To address team gender imbalance between the teams’ referees will ask coaches during team check-in for the number of males and females present for their team.
-To be considered balanced then both teams must have either:
+To address team gender imbalance between the teams’ referees will ask coaches during team check-ins for the number of males and females present for their team.
+To be considered balanced, then both teams must have either:

 When one team has two or more females actively playing on the field than the other team, then any of the goals scored by males on the team with fewer females do not count (including own goals off an attacking male kick) and the restart is either a goal kick or corner kick depending on who touched it last if the ball goes into the goal.
 All goals by females on both teams will count, and goals by males on the team with more females will also count.